Get Your Teen to Clean Without the Fight

 - Open the windows, turn on the fan, or put on the air filter for this room immediately!

-Establish a cleaning schedule.
-This is part of keeping your child accountable.
-For example:
+A regular schedule is part of keeping your child accountable.

 - The room needs to be vacuumed/swiffered twice a month.